yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 DME stands for "Distance Measuring Equipment".
 As its name suggests, this instrument determines the distance between the aircraft and a ground station.

-It's [maintenance manual](http://www.mikeg.net/hobbies/aviation/avionics/combined/Narco%20DME-890%20Combined.pdf) which I found online has a a wealth of data on this.
+Its [maintenance manual](http://www.mikeg.net/hobbies/aviation/avionics/combined/Narco%20DME-890%20Combined.pdf) I found online has a a wealth of data on this.
 The date of this manual is December 1980 which shows that the device was designed more than 40 years ago!

 {{< imgdisplay src="images/dme890-operation.jpg" width="600" >}}

 If the above is too wordy for you, the basic idea is this:

-1. The aircraft transmits at a signal at an interrogation frequency specific to a certain ground station.
+1. The aircraft transmits a signal at an interrogation frequency specific to a certain ground station.
 2. The ground station will then reply to the aircraft after a certain known delay.
 3. Based on the time delay between the transmitted signal and received signal, the DME equipment can calculate how far the aircraft is from the ground station and display this information to the pilot.